 The Stakeholder Matrix is on the second tab of the Stakeholder Analysis Template Excel file and is fully customizable.With these columns you can plot their current state on the second tab of the file: Stakeholder Matrix.

-Once plotted on the stakeholder matrix, you identify where your communication strategy is best served and build a plan to communicate and engage.
-This is not only a baseline view of stakeholder impact, but a management, monitoring, and measurement tool along the project road.
+Once plotted on the stakeholder matrix, identify where communication strategy is best served and build a plan to communicate and engage.

 The stakeholder matrix is a project performance management tool to identify low support/high influence stakeholders and high support/high influence stakeholders.
 This stakeholder matrix presents important details to add to your stakeholder management plan.